 Sustainable Pittsburgh Restaurants

 Are you recycling, donating food, or sourcing locally?
 Do you want save money and bring more guests through your doors?
 Earn your designation as a Sustainable Pittsburgh Restaurant and be recognized for your commitments to the environment, society, and the economy while building your business in sustainable ways.
-Join 11 of your Lawrenceville neighbor restaurants and chefs (and 60 more across the city), including Spirit, Kickback Pinball Cafe, 52nd Street Market, Senti, Kaleidoscope Cafe, The Pittsburgh Juice Company, B52, Franktuary, Smoke BBQ & Taqueria, Burghers Lawrenceville, The Abbey on Butler Street, Allegheny Wine Mixer and REED&CO.
+Join 11 of your Lawrenceville neighbor restaurants and chefs (and 60 more across the city), including Spirit, Kickback Pinball Cafe, 52nd Street Market, Senti, The Pittsburgh Juice Company, B52, Franktuary, Smoke BBQ & Taqueria, Burghers Lawrenceville, The Abbey on Butler Street, Allegheny Wine Mixer, REED&CO, The Vandal, Cinderlands Beer Co. and Banh Mi and Ti.
 We have grant funding for sustainable improvements up to $5,000, but becoming a plated restaurant also connects you with other like-minded vendors and expands marketing opportunities.
 Many restaurants in the program have been featured in Table Magazine and Pittsburgh Magazine for their sustainable efforts.
 For more info, visit Sustainable Pittsburgh Restaurant’s website.
 If you’re interested, email Rachel Webber to arrange a meeting.

 Sign Grant Program